ASTR 109 - The Science in Science Fiction

 ASTR 310 - Observational Astronomy

-Observational Astronomy - Four semester hours (3 lecture, 2 lab) This class focuses on astronomical observation techniques and analysis of data including practical experience with modern telescopes and imaging devices, computer-based reduction and analysis, and interpretation of astronomical data.
-Pre-requisite: ASTR 1411 or ASTR 1412
+Astronomical observation techniques and analysis of data including practical experience with modern telescopes and imaging devices, computer-based reduction and analysis, and interpretation of astronomical data.
+Prerequisites: ASTR 1303 or ASTR 1304 or ASTR 120.

 ASTR 450 - Nuclear Astrophysics

-Nuclear Astrophysics - Three semester hours Nuclear astrophysics describes the elemental and energy production in stars via nuclear reactions.
+Nuclear astrophysics describes the elemental and energy production in stars via nuclear reactions.
 It explains the occurrence of all the naturally occurring chemical elements in the universe from the simplest elements to the most complex.
-It also explains how astrophysical neutrinos [from the sun, cosmic rays and supernovae] are produced and detected and what they have to say about both neutrinos and the universe.
+It also explains how astrophysical neutrinos (from the sun, cosmic rays and supernovae) are produced and detected and what they have to say about both neutrinos and the universe.
 Nuclear astrophysics also describes how the structure of compact stars (e.g. neutron stars) arises due to the interactions of protons, neutrons, electrons, and quarks and gluons.
-The course will also explain how the Universe evolved from a primordial state to the present epoch and will focus on the predictions that nuclear physics offers for the observed astronomical data of the ratio between matter and radiation and the abundances of the observed elements.
-Pre-requisites : PHYS 321
+The course will also explain how the Universe evolved from a primordial state to the present including a discussion of the abundances of the observed elements.